My Top Albums of 2021

 Surely if you have a copy of Captain America #1 signed by Jack Kirby, you’d be sitting on a goldmine, right?
 What about a copy of Showcase #22 featuring a signature from Gil Kane?

-Chances are the book would actually be worth less money.
+Chances are actually, the book would be worth less.

 Before you start shouting at the screen or balling your eyes out, let’s find out why – and see if you can do anything about it.

-A lot of this hooplah about the quality of the book degrading over a signature can be somewhat blamed on the company, the Certified Grading Company, or “CGC.”
-For a more in-depth synopsis of CGC, check out what I wrote about them in the past.
+A lot of this hooplah about the quality of the book degrading over a signature can be somewhat blamed on the company, the Certified Grading Company, or the CGC.
+For a more in depth synopsis of the CGC, check out what I wrote about them in the past.

 CGC Hulk 340

-But if you wish to keep reading, I’ll make it simple: CGC is considered the best of the best when it comes to grading comic books, magazines, cards, and many other types of relatively-flat, printed collectibles.
-If you get your book graded by CGC, chances are the price of your book can increase by a significant margin.
+But if you wish to keep reading, I’ll make it simple: the CGC is considered the best of the best when it comes to grading comic books, magazines, cards, and many other types of relatively-flat, printed collectibles.
+If you get your book graded by the CGC, chances are the price of your book can increase by a small or large margin.

-While I could write different stories about the other banners (which you can read in that blog I mentioned earlier), it is the Gold banner we’ll be focusing on.
+While I could write different stories about the other banners (which you can read in the blog I made about them), it is the Gold banner we’ll be focusing on.
 The Gold banner stands for the “Signature Series.”

-Because CGC has become a staple in the grading process, the general comic collecting community has agreed (somewhat – but that’s also a whole other article for another day) that what CGC says is authentic and thus the books should be sold as such.
+Because the CGC has become a staple in the grading process, the general comic collecting community has agreed (somewhat – but that’s also a whole other article for another day) that what the CGC says is authentic, and so the books should be sold as such.

 For example, if you have a non-CGC graded book (or an “unslabbed” book), it may only be worth $50.
 However, if you get your book slabbed, it may suddenly be seen as $100, or even more.
 That’s great news, no?